Adaptive Limiting.

 Key differences between APEX and Adaptive Limiter 2

-Apex also lets you choose the degree to which left and right channels are mastered together or separately with a “Link Control”.
+Apex also features a Link control that lets you choose the degree to which the left and right channels influence each other's limiting, anywhere from completely independent to fully linked.